 How long does it take?

-Can I check the progress of a CRB application?
+Can I check the progress of a DBS application?

 Please contact your Disclosure supplier if you have ordered a Disclosure through another company.

 Note: The following contact information is for APCS customers only:

 Basic Disclosure – To check the progress of your Basic Disclosure application please call us on: